Topics on this page

-Using Deep Security Agent with iptables
+Using the agent with iptables

-Rules required by Deep Security Agent
+Rules required by the agent

 - Allow incoming traffic on port 4118.
 This is required when the agent uses manager-initiated or bidirectional communication.
-(For more information, see Agent-manager communication.)
+For more information, see Agent-manager communication.

 - Allow incoming traffic on port 4122.
 This is required when the agent is acting as a relay, so that the relay can distribute software updates.
-(For more information, see Distribute security and software updates with relays.)
+For more information, see Distribute security and software updates with relays.

 These are the default port numbers - yours may be different.
 For a complete list of ports used in Workload Security, see Port numbers.